object-oriented-python/object-oriented-programming/doc/source/8_debugging.rst

 debugger is `pdb++
 <https://github.com/pdbpp/pdbpp#pdb-a-drop-in-replacement-for-pdb>`__.
 The
 distinct advantage of pdb++ is that it replaces the built-in pdb.
-Among other things, this means it can be triggered from a failed `pytest
+Among other things, this means it can be triggered from a failed `Pytest
 <https://docs.pytest.org/en/stable/>`__ test.

 The alternative to a command-line debugger is to use a graphical debugger